Category Archives: Green Book

 Read more

-Artic Records
+Arctic Records

-Future cofounder of Philadelphia International Records Kenny Gamble was a songwriter and producer for the record label, and recording artist with the group, Kenny Gamble and the Floaters.
+Future cofounder of Philadelphia International Records Kenny Gamble was a songwriter and producer for the record label, and a recording artist with the group, Kenny Gamble and the Floaters.

 In a 2013 interview, Rock and Roll Hall of Famer Gamble told WHYY: